 We also have experience and a deep understanding of the complexities of public utility appeals governed by Pennsylvania’s Public Utility Realty Tax Act (PURTA), which allow us to creatively address assessment challenges.

-At Fitzpatrick Lentz & Bubba, we know that early involvement of legal counsel is crucial when the power of eminent domain is used by either a government or public utility.
+We know that early involvement of legal counsel is crucial when the power of eminent domain is used by either a government or public utility.

 Those burdened with a taking are entitled to just compensation and the utility or governmental agency exercising this extraordinary power must balance the interest of its constituents with those of the property owner.

 Our knowledge of the law, when combined with our significant real estate and trial experience, can help advance your interests.

 We represent landlords and tenants locally, regionally, and nationally in retail, industrial, warehouse, and office leasing.
 Our experience ranges from lease transactions involving office buildings, mixed-use projects, and shopping centers to warehouses and flex buildings.
 Our attorneys are experienced in the unique issues that accompany the various types of leases and are able to draw on that experience in drafting tailored documents for our clients.

 As a member of the Community Associations Institute, FLB provides general legal representation, counseling and litigation assistance to homeowners associations (HOAs), condominiums, planned communities and property management companies throughout Pennsylvania and New Jersey.